 NI PEARS - New NHS Emergency Eyecare Service

-A scheme aimed at encouraging patients with a sudden eye problem to access care from a locally accredited optometrist has been extended throughout the Belfast, Southern and Western Health and Social Care Trust areas.
+A scheme aimed at encouraging patients with a sudden eye problem to access care from a locally accredited optometrist has finally been extended throughout all of Northern Ireland.

 Initially piloted in the Armagh/Dungannon area, the service enables patients with sudden onset eye problems to be assessed and, where appropriate, managed and treated in a timely manner by their local optometrist, rather than attending hospital eye casualty or their GP.